London Stadium: Decision, review, and cancellation

 Leyton Orient, who are geographically the nearest professional football club to London Stadium, complained that as it was so close to their own ground, West Ham's occupancy of it would breach F.A. rules and could even force them into bankruptcy.
-Tottenham Hotspur F.C. and Leyton Orient applied for a judicial review to overturn the OPLC's decision; however, this appeal was rejected in June 2011.
+Tottenham Hotspur and Leyton Orient applied for a judicial review to overturn the OPLC's decision; however, this appeal was rejected in June 2011.
 Tottenham Hotspur appealed the decision not to have a review on 29 June 2011.
 On 23 August, the day before Tottenham Hotspur were due in court, they staged "intense negotiations" with the office of the Mayor of London, and looked set to drop all claims for a review and be offered funding for their own stadium.
 However, the next day Tottenham did attend court with Leyton Orient and won a review of the decision, being told that they had an arguable case specifically in regards to the £40m loan by Newham Council giving an unfair advantage through state aid or through state resources".
 On 17 October 2011, a day before they were due in court for the judicial review into the bidding process of the stadium, Tottenham Hotspur and Leyton Orient ended their legal challenge.

 The award of the stadium to West Ham was cancelled on 11 October 2011, as the OPLC the concluded that the Olympic Stadium would remain in public ownership and that it would be leased out to an anchor tenant.
 This came after concerns around Legal challenges and a complaint to the European Commission over state aid, would have led to the stadium sitting empty for years.
 The London Borough of Newham withdrew from the West Ham bid and intended to contribute to the funding of the Stadium with the OPLC.